 Strawberries are one of the world’s most favorite fruits and have been cultivated for thousands of years for its sweet, juicy, and slightly tangy flavor.
-Hardy and easy to grow, they contain an abundance of vitamin C and antioxidants to help keep you healthy!
+Hardy, easy, and inexpensive to grow, they contain an abundance of vitamin C and antioxidants to help keep you healthy!
 They also pair well with a wide variety of both sweet and savory dishes, making them the perfect food to have on hand year-round.

 This article explores the varieties, benefits, growing habits, and tips to provide you with an overview to help you learn all about strawberries.